rsukhaniuk/univ-info-networks-household-manager/README.md

 A web application for managing household chores and distributing responsibilities among residents.

 ## 📋 Overview
 Household Manager is an ASP.NET Core MVC application designed to help families and roommates organize their living spaces, assign tasks, and track completion of household chores.
-The system supports multiple households, role-based permissions, and automated task assignment.
+The system supports multiple households, role-based permissions, and task assignment.

 ## ✨ Features